dpwiese/personal-website/content/posts/react-native-gomobile.md

   * Reduce platform specific bugs when implementing on multiple platforms
 * **And more**
   * Use existing Go libraries
-  * Javascript is tied to UI – cannot run background tasks
+  * JavaScript is tied to UI – cannot run background tasks
   * Share code with Go based backend
   * Work with a modern language
   * Leverage existing skill working with Go